 - Community: with a focus on projects for people who are older or homeless or social activity projects for people who are at risk

 To receive funding, the support of your local Ladbrokes shop should be secured in raising funds on behalf of your cause.
 The shop will submit your application to the board of trustees for review.
-Trustees meet every four to six weeks to consider grant requests from shop and head office fundraisers and registered charities.
+Trustees meet every four to six weeks to consider grant requests from shop and head office fundraisers and registered charities across England and Wales.

 For more information please contact your local Ladbrokes shop.

 Other Older People Funds